SKD01HASH/MINIGPTBYSASWATAKKUMARDASH/README.md

 ## Getting Started

-To get started with MiniGPT, please follow these instructions:
+To get started with MiniGPT(BigramGpt), please follow these instructions:

 1. Clone the repository:
    ```